rlazic/notes-app/README.md

 Simple app which gives user ability to create a list of notes, with each note having a title and body of text.
+Notes will be displayed in a list, starting with the forst note taken.
+Each note has a displayed date and time of creation.